Inés Blas: Political career

-In the in the 2009 legislative election, Blas was the first alternate candidate in the Front for Victory list to the National Senate in Catamarca.
+In the 2009 legislative election, Blas was the first alternate candidate in the Front for Victory list to the National Senate in Catamarca.
 When Senator Lucía Corpacci, who had been elected in the FPV list, resigned from her seat in 2011 to take office as governor of Catamarca, Blas was sworn in as senator to fill in the vacancy.
 She was elected in her own right in the 2015 legislative election, as the second candidate in the Front for Victory list, behind Dalmacio Mera.
 With 50.65% of the vote, the FPV was the most voted alliance in the province, and both Mera and Blas were elected for the majority as per the limited voting system used for the Argentine upper house.
 Blas originally formed part of the Front for Victory bloc, but joined most other FPV senators in breaking away and forming the Argentina Federal bloc following the 2017 legislative election.
 Following the 2019 general election, Blas formed part of the Frente de Todos bloc alongside most other peronist senators.

 As senator, Blas formed part of the parliamentary commissions on Women's Affairs, Education and Culture, Foreign Affairs and Worship, Labour and Social Prevision, Population and Human Development, Mining, Energy and Fuels, and National Defense, and presided the commission on Administrative and Municipal Affairs.
 She presided the commission on Women's Affairs from March to September 2018.
 She was an opponent of the legalisation of abortion in Argentina, voting against the two Voluntary Interruption of Pregnancy bill debated by the Argentine Congress in 2018 and 2020.

 Blas did not stand for re-election in 2021, and her term expired on 10 December 2021.